Redbench: Workload Synthesis From Cloud Traces: Workload Synthesis in

 \subsection{Matching-Based Synthesis}

 The matching-based approach builds on the previous Redbench version~\cite{DBLP:journals/corr/abs-2506-12488}.
-The key idea of this synthesis mode is to map queries in the workload trace to well-designed queries from existing benchmarks, such as TPC-H/DS or even generated queries as provided by SQLStorm.
+The key idea of this synthesis mode is to map queries in the workload trace to well-designed queries from an existing query pool, such as TPC-H/DS (or, optionally, LLM-generated query pools such as SQLStorm).
+In our evaluation, we use human-written queries (JOB and CEB templates) only.
 Hence, it does not generate SQL queries from scratch, but reuses existing queries and orders them to match the workload properties of the original trace.

 \textbf{Inputs.} To construct the desired query stream \systemname{} requires two main inputs: (1) a timestamped workload trace from the Redset and (2) a support benchmark such as TPC-DS or JOB that provides a pool of real \emph{query templates}.
 We use the support benchmark queries as templates to instantiate different queries with the same query shape but different statistical properties (e.g., bytes scanned).